The Engelhardt Encounters

-It was then that his true target turned towards him, terrified, and bolted down the street.
+It was then that his true target bolted, running through the crowd, desperate to get away.

 He did not get far.
 Another shot fired, and he fell to the ground, face first.

-The assassin leaned against the wall of the building and took a moment to lean against the wall and try to calm his nerves.
+The assassin leaned against the wall of the building and took a moment to try to calm his nerves.
 His heart was pounding and his hands were starting to shake.
 He knew the full weight of what he had done would hit him later.

 Right now, though, he knew he had to get out of here.
 He could already hear the commotion of people awakened by the gunfire and the sirens already starting towards the area.